jax-ml/jax/docs/501/export.md

 What **matters is when the exporting and consuming components were built**, not the time when the exporting and the compilation happen.
-To reduce chances of incompatibility, internal JAX users should **rebuild and redeploy consumer systems as frequently as possible**.
+To reduce chances of incompatibility, if you build JAX from source, **rebuild and redeploy consumer systems as frequently as possible**.

-External users should export for archival **with the latest released version of jaxlib**.
+If you use released versions of JAX, export for archival **with the latest released version of jaxlib**.

 The compatibility guarantees do not apply if you bypass the `jax.export` APIs to obtain the StableHLO code (e.g., by `jax.jit(f).lower(1.).compiler_ir()`)